2023-04-03 | Best value apartment and most expensive apartment we´ve sold

 It can be observed that there is an increasing demand for student housing, especially in university cities - such as Leipzig.
 This means that such an apartment can be a potentially profitable investment.
 If you are interested in investing in a small apartment, then it could be well worth it.
 Renting to students can provide a long-term income, especially if the apartment is in a desirable location and is well maintained.
 A small apartment is also a good investment because it can often provide a higher return than larger apartments due to the increasing demand for smaller and less expensive apartments in urban areas.

 Another option is to offer a small apartment as Airbnb accommodation, generating additional income and making an investment even more profitable.
 However, it is important to ensure that all legal requirements and regulations for renting out an apartment are met and that all rental terms are clearly communicated.

 If a small apartment is to be used as an investment, all applicable costs (such as taxes, repairs, maintenance, etc.) should also be taken into account to ensure that a realistic return on the investment is achieved.

-Most expensive apartment we could sell.
+Most expensive apartment we´ve sold.

 The most expensive apartment was a beautifully renovated penthouse apartment in a well-kept old building in Berlin-Friedrichshain for 1,150,000.00 euros.
 This 3-room penthouse apartment had an open floor plan, large windows, and a light-filled living and dining area with a free-standing fireplace and access to the approx. 15m² roof terrace.